peremyslova/RepData_PeerAssessment1/PA1_template.md

 ## 104      835 206.1698
 ```

-So we can see that it was interval number 835 that resulted in the highest average number of steps across all days.
+So we can see that it was the interval number 835 that resulted in the highest average number of steps across all days.

 ###Step 5: Imputing missing values